wisdom-oss/docs/backend/development/prerequisites.md

 Download and install Git from their
 [official website](https://git-scm.com/downloads) and follow their instructions.

-🎉 That's it, now you are ready to start developing an microservice on your machine
+🎉 That's it, now you are ready to start developing a microservice on your machine